tr7zw/Item-NBT-API/wiki/Using-the-NBT-API.md

 });
 ```

-### Working with tiles/entities
+### Working with (block-)entities

-Working with entities and tile entities is similar to working items.
+Working with entities and block entities is similar to working items.

 #### Accessing vanilla nbt

-The example code for entities is applicable for tile entities too.
+The example code for entities is applicable for block entities too.

 ```java
 // Obtain data